ramipellumbi/FASTRAQ/README.md

 # Fastify Server with Dependency Injection, Runtime Type Validation, Auto Doc Generation, And Logging

-A `nodeJS` web API with Fastify for performance, Tsyringe for dependency injection, and Typebox for runtime safe type validation.
+A `nodeJS` web API with [Fastify](https://github.com/fastify/fastify) for performance, [`TSyringe`](https://github.com/microsoft/tsyringe) for dependency injection, and [TypeBox](https://github.com/sinclairzx81/typebox) for runtime safe type validation.

 ## Setup

 Run `npm install` to install the dependencies.
 Use `npm run dev` to start the server.
 This runs the server setup by the `registrar` in `src/server/index.ts`.

-Generate the react query client by running npm run generateclient.
+Generate the react query client by running `npm run generateclient`.
 Edit the location of the generated client in `generate-client.ts`.

 ## Usage